lucallero/multichain/README.md

 # Multichain docker cointainer.

-This is a configurable multichain Docker image
+This is a configurable multichain Docker image.

 The container can run in mode **genesis** or **node**, the mode can be configured based no an environment variable *RUN_MODE*.